 Granville Island was once highly industrial but is now home to stores, theatres, galleries, restaurants and the Granville Island Public Market.

-Kitsilano Beach is where locals go to swim in the outdoor heated seawater pool or to lie on the beach in the summer.
-Kitsilano has some great restaurants, fantastic views over Vancouver and Vanier Park is nearby.
+Kitsilano Beach is where locals go swimming in the outdoor heated seawater pool or lie on the beach in the summer.
+Kitsilano has some great restaurants, and fantastic views over Vancouver and Vanier Park is nearby.

 The roof of Canada Place was designed to look like a sailing ship.
-Which is appropriate given that it is probably the first place you will visit in Vancouver if you arrive in the city by sea.
+This is appropriate given that it is probably the first place you will visit in Vancouver if you arrive in the city by the sea.

 Even if you haven’t arrived by sea, head down to Canada Place for some fantastic views, a flight simulator experience and the beginning of a scenic walk to Stanley Park.